Effective one-component model of binary mixture: molecular arrest induced by the spatially correlated stochastic dynamics: Relation to the mode coupling theory

 \section{Relation to the mode coupling theory}

+The SCN-induced arrest resembles the ideal glass transition described by MCT.
+This is not surprising, as both theories stem from a common concept.
+In the usual derivation of MCT, there appears a certain intermediate equation (see equation (25) in Reichman and Charbonneau (2005)\cite{bib:mct}) that explicitly involves the fluctuating force and the friction memory kernel.
+This is, in fact, the Generalized Langevin Equation.
+From this moment, abandoning the standard MCT route in favour of the stochastic approach and adopting the assumptions of SCN, one arrives at the starting point of this paper, which is \eqref{eq:Lan}.
+This means that both theories can be compared in greater detail.

-The SCN-induced transition bears the closest resemblance to the ideal glass transition described by MCT, thus we will compare the two in the greater detail.
-The main similarity is that both approaches predict a sharp transition with the power-law divergence in viscosity.
-In MCT, the critical exponent reads 1.765, as estimated by Leutheusser \cite{bib:leutheusser}, which is significantly higher than our estimation, 0.5.
+The main similarity is that both theories predict a sharp transition, with power-law divergence in the viscosity.
+In MCT, the critical exponent reads 1.765, as estimated by Leutheusser \cite{bib:leutheusser}, while our model estimates 0.5.
 Another similarity is that both theories predict a divergent correlation length at the critical point.
 The main result of MCT is the evolution equation for the dynamic density correlation function, defined as:

+MCT is known to predict the two-step relaxation of $\mathcal{C}_k(t)$, where the $\beta$-relaxation corresponds to the short-to-intermediate time and the long-time behaviour is called the $\alpha$-relaxation.
+Vitrification manifests in the extension of $\alpha$-relaxation to extremely long times, saturating at a constant value, which marks the transition from ergodic to non-ergodic dynamics \cite{bib:mct}.

-Within our theory, we can predict how $\mathcal{C}_k(t)$ evolves, too.
+Within our theory, we can also predict how $\mathcal{C}_k(t)$ evolves.
 First, we need to introduce the variable:

 Under this transformation, the system of Langevin equations \eqref{eq:Lan} translates into (see Appendix \ref{app:mct}):

 In Appendix \ref{app:mct} we show how $y_k$ and $\mathcal{C}_k(t)$ are related to each other, hence, the above equation also leads to the evolution of $\mathcal{C}_k(t)$: